vyos/vyos-documentation/docs/configexamples/zone-policy.rst

 .. code-block:: none

-  set zone-policy zone dmz from lan firewall ipv6-name lan-dmz-6
+  set firewall zone dmz from lan firewall ipv6-name lan-dmz-6

 DMZ-LAN policy is LAN-DMZ.
 You can get a rhythm to it when you build out a bunch at one time.